Nets hang on to beat Bulls 96-93, extend winning streak to 7

 Dinwiddie was fouled with 1.4 seconds left and made both free throws for a three-point margin.
 Chicago, which was out of timeouts and couldn't advance the ball, never got a shot off that could have tied the game.

+Chicago held a 27-22 edge at the end of the first quarter before the Nets rallied for a 40-39 halftime lead despite 6-for-18 shooting in the second period.
+Dinwiddie had 10 of his team's 18 points in the second on 3-for-4 shooting, including 2 of 3 on 3-pointers.

-The score was tied at 71 entering the fourth quarter.
-The Bulls picked up their defensive intensity early in the period - including some full-court pressure - to force Brooklyn into a few sloppy turnovers.
+Both teams stepped up the offensive production in the third quarter and the score was tied at 71 entering the fourth.

+The Bulls picked up their defensive intensity early in the fourth - including some full-court pressure - to force Brooklyn into a few sloppy turnovers.
 The result was an 86-80 Chicago lead midway through the quarter, but the Nets answered with seven straight points to regain the lead.

 TIP-INS